-Inala Primary Care is an approved vaccination provider for the AstraZeneca COVID-19 vaccine.
+Inala Primary Care is an approved vaccination provider for the AstraZeneca and Pfizer COVID-19 vaccine.
 We are happy to help provide COVID-19 immunisation for our local area and wider community.

 Updated advice on the AstraZeneca vaccine

 There has been a link established between the AstraZeneca vaccine and a syndrome called thrombosis with thrombocytopenia (TTS).
 This is an extremely rare, but serious, blood clotting syndrome.
 There appears to be a small risk of TTS in people 50 years and over, but this risk appears to be more common, although still rare, in younger people.
 In people aged 50 years and over, the benefit of vaccination with AstraZeneca outweighs the risks associated with vaccination.

 You can find some helpful information on TTS in the following factsheet developed by the Department of Health.
 If you have any questions please book an appointment to talk to your doctor